Most recent salary change date

 If you use a payroll system, please contact your system supplier if you are unsure how to correct reporting in your system.

 Statistics Norway (SSB) uses information on the date of the most recent salary change in order to distribute any back payments of salary over the period to which the back payment relates.

 NAV uses the information to calculate benefits.
 This applies to sickness benefit, for example.

-Information on the most recent salary change date for ordinary and maritime employment is transferred to the Aa Register.
+Information on the most recent salary change date is transferred to the Aa Register.
 NAV distributes information concerning employment from the Aa Register to private and public sector companies and organisations that are permitted to receive it.
 Examples of such organisations are the Norwegian Tax Administration and the Norwegian Labour Inspection Authority.